Request to Join

 Dr. David James Pinato is an NIHR Academic Clinical Lecturer in Medical Oncology working within the Division of Surgery and Cancer at Imperial College, London.
 Since graduating in Medicine with highest honors at the University of Piemonte Orientale "A. Avogadro" in Novara, Italy, David devoted his research efforts to study the role of inflammation as a molecular mechanism underlying the pathogenesis and progression of Hepatocellular Carcinoma(HCC), the most frequently occurring primary liver tumor that currently ranks 5th by incidence and 3rd by mortality on a global scale.
 His studies, supported by international collaborations, eventually led to the qualification of novel prognostic and predictive biomarkers in HCC.

-Miriam Bar-on, MD has been a medical educator for over 25 years, the last nine at the University of Nevada School of Medicine where she serves as the Associate Dean for Graduate Medical Education, DIO, as a professor of pediatrics and as the associate program director for pediatrics.
-As public medical education changes in Nevada, Dr. Bar-on will transition to the new UNLV School of Medicine as Senior Associate Dean for Graduate Medical Education, Continuing Medical Education and Faculty Development.
+Miriam Bar-on, MD has been a medical educator for over 30 years, where she currently serves as the Associate Dean for Graduate Medical Education, DIO, as a professor of pediatrics and as the program director for pediatrics at the new UNLV School of Medicine.
 She is actively involved mentoring junior faculty both within pediatrics and externally – those in residency program leadership positions.
-She serves as past chair of the AAMC GRA steering committee and is the co-chair of the Academic Pediatric Association's Faculty Development SIG.
+She serves as past chair of the AAMC GRA steering committee and was the co-chair of the Academic Pediatric Association's Faculty Development SIG.
 Dr. Bar-on regularly presents faculty development sessions at local, regional, national and international meetings.

 Dr. Jazayeri has a background in biomedical engineering and received his BS summa cum laude from Marquette University in Milwaukee, Wisconsin.
 He subsequently earned his MD at the Medical College of Wisconsin and completed an internship and residency in internal medicine at Hennepin County Medical Center in Minneapolis, Minnesota.
 He currently serves as a fellow at the Cardiovascular Research Institute housed at the University of Kansas Medical Center in Kansas City, Kansas under the mentorship of Dr. Dhanunjaya Lakkireddy.
 His research interests include utilization of hand-carried ultrasound, atrial fibrillation management, left atrial appendage closure, and cardiac resynchronization therapy.